-The group offered no revisions to the summary from the previous meeting.
+The group indicated they were fine with the summary from the last meeting.

 Updates

 There are signs of progress with getting a child care entity to come into town.
 There was discussion around the topic of child care in terms of how it impacts community and economic development.
 There was also discussion of regional context, such as what BOCES and SUNY Adirondack are doing.
 Linked with this there was discussion about how it is important it is to get young people to move into and take part in this community, including as part of supporting the economic base.